donomii/MazeRobots/README.md

 A maze demo in Racket Scheme.

 Leap is a maze simulator that I used to explore pathfinding and developing a job/task system.
-You can see the development progress in the [demo](demo)
+You can see the development progress in the [dev diary](docs)

 ![Leaping figures]( ohyeah.png )